Parker 2 Fire

 The Parker 2 Fire was a wildfire in the Modoc National Forest in Modoc County, California in the United States.
 The fire, which was reported on August 3, 2017, burned a total of 7697 acre.
 It was fully contained by August 28.
 The cause for the fire was lightning.

-Events
+Progression

 The Parker 2 Fire was first reported on August 3 at 2:00 pm.
 The fire was started by lightning and was fueled by grass, brush and timber.
 As of August 4, the fire grew to 1500 acre.
 As a result, the Parker Creek area of the Warner Mountains was closed.

 The fire was contained, as of August 28, burning a total of 7697 acre.

-Impact
+Effects

 The Middle Fork Parker Creek Bridge was damaged by the fire.
 A temporary, portable bridge was provided by the Shasta-Trinity National Forest until a permanent solution is finalized.